Heather Mitts: International career

+Mitts has represented the United States women's national soccer team in over 100 international matches.
+She is a three-time Olympic gold medalist (2004, 2008, and 2012).

 On May 12, 2007, Mitts tore her anterior cruciate ligament (ACL) in an international friendly match with Canada.
 The injury put Mitts out of contention for the 2007 FIFA Women's World Cup.

 On May 9, 2011, Mitts was named to the U.S. roster for the 2011 FIFA Women's World Cup tournament in Germany.
-She was on the United States women's soccer team roster for the 2012 London Olympics, and played all 90 minutes of the match against Colombia in group stage.
+She was also named to the U.S. roster for the 2012 London Olympics, and played all 90 minutes of the match against Colombia in group stage.

 On March 13, 2013, Mitts officially announced her retirement from the national team as well as the Breakers.
 She serves as a sideline reporter for Philadelphia Union games and has become a team ambassador.

 Career statistics

 International goals

 Mitts scored 2 goals in international matches, which are both game winners.

 Personal life

 Mitts has held a number of television commentary jobs.
 She has served as a studio soccer analyst for ABC, ESPN and ESPN2 during the 2003 FIFA Women's World Cup and was a sideline reporter for several MLS broadcasts in 2005.
 In addition to broadcasting soccer, she also was a sideline reporter for American college football during fall 2005 for ESPN.

 Mitts married NFL quarterback A. J. Feeley in February 2010.
 They have a son born in 2014, a daughter born in 2016, and a son born in 2018.

 Mitts runs a soccer camp every year throughout the United States in which she teaches the basics of soccer including: dribbling, juggling, foot-skills, passing, receiving.
 These are one-day soccer camps that teach children to grasp the fundamentals of soccer and allow them to continue their growth and understanding of the sport.